legislation/clml-schema/README.md

 * Feature #172146599 New top-level schema for amendment (Effects) data legislationEffects.xsd

+* Change #172192332 Tighten validation on AltDates and ValidDates in FragmentAttributes group

 * Change #172317475 FootnoteRef in Pnumber removed as unused and unnecessary

 * Change #172576876 Removed some effects attributes (AffectingCommencementSections, AffectingExtentSections, AffectedExtentSections, NewRandomSeq) as data is not required or is duplicate